-The “New retail” model, a concept introduced in 2016 by Jack Ma, founder and chairman of e-commerce giant Alibaba, is not just a hype.
+What is “New Retail” then?
+It is a concept introduced in 2016 by Jack Ma, founder, and chairman of e-commerce giant Alibaba.
+He stated that New Retail is a business model that converges digital and offline experiences.

 What is New Retail?

-For Jack Ma, the future of retail is not a question of channels, but experience.
+For the founder of Alibaba, the future of retail is not a question of channels, but an experience.

-This strategy aims to combine the best of both online and offline shopping experiences.
-The entire customer journey is redesigned.
+This strategy aims at combining the best of both online and offline shopping experiences.
+In a word, the entire customer journey is redesigned with an omnichannel strategy and a phygital experience.

-With new retail model, Chinese consumers will no longer think in terms of separate purchasing channels, but use all of them at the same time for various purposes: product research, comparison, Click and Collect, Store To Home, delivery or customer service.
+The Chinese consumers no longer think in terms of separate purchasing channels, but use all of them at the same time for various purposes: product research, comparison, Click and Collect, Store To Home, delivery, or customer service.

 Accordingly, brands also have more ways to interact with targeted consumers and thus ensure deeper brand engagement.